In Class A, ‘Cinderella’ Bryan County arrives to the ball

 “Coach Freeman, honestly, when it’s the football team and we’re just chilling out, he’s one of the boys,” quarterback and safety Sean Kelly Hill said.
 “But when it comes time to be serious, he’s serious.”

-Before the season, Freeman set three goals before the team – winning the region, hosting a playoff game and winning a playoff game.
+Before the season, Freeman set three goals before the team: winning the region, hosting a playoff game and winning a playoff game.
 None had been previously accomplished in school history.
 And now they all have.
-Bryan County earned its semifinal berth with a win Friday over No. 3 Commerce, the last by a 24-16 score on a fourth-down touchdown pass by Hill in the final minute in front of a record home crowd garbed in the school’s red and white.
+Bryan County earned its semifinal berth with a 24-16 win Friday over No. 3 Commerce.
+Hill threw a last-minute fourth-down touchdown pass (of “15ish yards,” according to Hill) in front of a record home crowd garbed in the school’s red and white.

 “It’s definitely a small town,” Tanner Ennis said.
 “Not many people know where it is.
 But it’s a great community.”